About the Author: Chioma Ellis is a former elementary school teacher and principal.

-It is difficult to learn student names as a sub, but they will appreciate the effort.
+It is difficult to learn student names as a substitute teacher, but they will appreciate the effort.
 Tell students upfront that you do not currently know their names but would love for them to teach you throughout the day.

 Have students introduce themselves after you introduce yourself to the class.
 You can even engage with them a little bit by asking them to state their favorite food or movie.
 This is a great time to also take attendance.

 Elementary students thrive on positive reinforcement because they frequently seek to please.
 Tell students when they are following directions and/or doing something well.
 This can either be done verbally or non-verbally.

 - Verbal: “(Student name), you did a great job with (task) because you (explain why it was great).”

 When other students see that you are praising their peers, they will want to emulate the same behavior to receive the same praise.